- Conditions A - D

 Pills containing only progestogen

-- hormone-containing tablets (also called POPs)
+- hormone-containing tablets (also called POPs – Progesterone Only Pills)

 Works primarily by thickening cervical mucous which prevents sperm from meeting an egg and disrupting the menstrual cycle, including preventing the release of eggs from the ovaries 3,4